Origin, Courses & Branches

 Sympathetic fiber from the deep petrosal nerve.

 Branches of Pterygopalatine ganglion

 Posterior superior lateral nasal branches: These branches go to the lateral wall with conchae and meatus.

-All the branches like orbital branches, nasal branches and greater palatine nerve participate in the sneezing reflex
+All the branches like orbital branches, nasal branches, and greater palatine nerve participate in the sneezing reflex.

 Students from Top Schools are watching our videos!

 Not a member?
 Sign up now to access 700+ videos on Basic Medical Sciences & Clinical Medicine.
 Free Access to new videos every week.
 Master Medical Sciences with crystal clear concepts.